 How Do They Make CBD Products & Why Is It So Expensive?

 Besides CBD isolate, products can either be full or broad-spectrum.
-Full-spectrum CBD contains all of the compounds extracted from hemp, including low THC levels (0.3% or less).
+Full-spectrum CBD contains all of the compounds extracted from CBD flower, including low THC levels (0.3% or less).
 Broad-spectrum CBD has those same elements, but the THC has been removed.

 Ingesting all of the compounds naturally found in hemp at the same time results in a boost of CBD’s overall effectiveness.
 This boost is called the entourage effect.
 Even broad-spectrum products carry the entourage effect, though not as strongly as in full-spectrum CBD.